mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

   It's also quite useful during major upgrades, to verify that after change the job is still as cost-effective as before.
   Deploy the copy of the job aside the current production, and compare the costs using this label.

-I also realized very quickly that billing export doesn't provide any built-in labels for the well-known resources like BigQuery datasets, Pubsub topics or Cloud Storage buckets.
+I also realized very quickly that billing export doesn't offer any built-in labels for the well-known resources like BigQuery datasets, Pubsub topics or Cloud Storage buckets.
-To mitigate this limitation the following additional labels are defined for the cloud resources used by the data pipelines:
+To mitigate this limitation the following extra labels are defined for cloud resources used by the data pipelines:

 * **allegro__topic_name** - The name of the Pubsub topic, apply the label to every topic and subscription
 * **allegro__dataset_name** - The name of the BigQuery dataset, apply the label to every dataset
 * **allegro__bucket_name** - The name of the Cloud Storage bucket, apply the label to every bucket

-If the data pipelines subscribe or publish to multiple Pubsub topics, produce multiple BigQuery datasets or write to multiple Cloud Storage buckets the billing export will provide detailed costs for every labeled resource.
+If the data pipelines subscribe or publish to many Pubsub topics, produce many BigQuery datasets or write to many Cloud Storage buckets the billing export will offer detailed costs for every labeled resource.

 ### Overview reports

 Before I move to the technical details I will present a few screens with the reports I'm using on a daily basis.
-In the end, applying the labels for all resources in the cloud is a huge effort, so it should pay off somehow.
+In the end, applying the labels for all resources in cloud is a huge effort, so it should pay off somehow.

 ![Overview dashboards](/assets/images/2022-04-02-gcp-finops/overview1.webp)